How to Make ChatGPT Just Answer: Kill the Apologies, Padding, and Walls of Text

 ← All postsFix Your Prompts

-May 12, 2026·FixMyPrompt Team·5 min read
+May 12, 2026·FixMyPrompt Team·9 min read

 You're absolutely right!
 I apologize for the confusion.
 Let me correct that...

-What the voice sounds like
+What the bloat actually looks like

+Sycophant phrases.
 "You're absolutely right!"
 "Great question!"
 "I apologize for the confusion."
 "Thank you for catching that."
-"I want to make sure I'm being helpful..."
-"I should clarify that..."
+"I want to make sure I'm being helpful."
+"I should clarify that."
 "Of course!
-Here's what I think..."
+Here's what I think."
+Each phrase, alone, looks polite.
+Together they slow every reply by 50 to 200 tokens.
+Over a long session, that is 10 to 15% of your spend wasted on filler you have to scroll past.

 Why ChatGPT writes this way

-A preamble that kills the sycophant voice
+A preamble that kills both

 RESPONSE RULES (apply to every reply):